Halloween!!! My favorite vintage-inspired costume this year is Atomicpunk!

 Makeup artist Kabuki for MAC Cosmetics 2014.
 [Image via Fashion and Geekery]

 Or you can go all out and cover any bare skin with green, blue, red, silver…whatever goes with your costume.
+I highly recommend Mehron Makeup Brand set with a translucent powder for this kind of makeup.
 Movie makeup artists in the 1960s especially used many different colors to convey someone was not of this Earth.

 Star Trek green alien Marta makeup atompunk atomicpunk